|UCAS code||VT69||Duration||3 years (BA)|

 Candidates who intend to specialise in Hebrew/Judaism or Arabic/Islam must take the Oriental Languages Aptitude Test (OLAT).
 Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered.
 We strongly recommend making the arrangements in plenty of time before the deadline.
 Everything you need to know, including guidance on how to prepare, can be found on the OLAT page.

-If you have any questions, please contact your first choice or allocated college, or email the Director of Undergraduate Studies and Outreach, Dr Mary Marshall, at email@example.com.
+If you have any questions, please contact your first choice or allocated college, or email the Faculty of Theology and Religion at firstname.lastname@example.org.
+You will find answers to FAQs on the Faculty Website.
 For general guidance, see our further guidance on the submission of written work.

 What are tutors looking for?